-Many treatment programs for low back pain incorporate use of an exercise ball to strengthen the core muscles in the stomach and back that support the spine.
-Exercise ball exercises clearly work and have been adopted in non-rehabilitation exercise programs by athletes and fitness buffs looking to cross-train and strengthen their core muscles.
-Other terms for exercise ball are stability ball and fitness ball.
+Many treatment programs for low back pain or sciatica incorporate use of an exercise ball to strengthen the core muscles in the stomach and back that support the spine.

-For many, however, simply getting started using an exercise ball is a challenge.
+For many, however, it is difficult to get started using an exercise ball.
 This article provides several simple steps to get familiar with an exercise ball and benefit from using it on a regular basis.
-Once one has developed a comfort level with the following activities, more sophisticated exercises can be incorporated into the exercise ball program.
+Once the following activities have become routine, more sophisticated exercises can be incorporated into the exercise ball program.

 Sitting on an Exercise Ball

-The act of just sitting on an exercise ball is active and requires the core body muscles to work to hold the body upright and balanced on the ball.
-Until sitting on the exercise ball feels comfortable, it is often a good idea to not have the ball fully inflated - a slightly deflated exercise ball is more stable.
+Simply sitting still on an exercise ball is an exercise as it requires the core body muscles to work to hold the body upright and balanced on the ball.
+It can be easier to get started sitting on an exercise ball if it is not fully inflated — a slightly deflated exercise ball is more stable.

 - Sit in the center of the ball with both feet firmly on the ground about shoulder width apart.
-If this is difficult, then use a wider stance.
+If it is difficult to balance on the ball, use a wider stance.

-- The knees should be in line over the ankles.
+- The knees should be at a 90-degree angle and in line over the ankles.

 In This Article: